nicholsons/comp0034_week5/exercises/2_multi_page_dash_app.md

 ])
 ```

+We don't want to duplicate the code on every page so add define the variable `navbar` and add the navbar code such as the above to the app.py.

 Anything that you add to app.layout will be visible on every page.
 The above places the navbar before the main page content i.e. at the top of the page.

+Stop and restart the app.
 You should now have a multipage app.

 ### Add a third app
 Create a new app called app3.